flozanor82/SchoolClosures_EdWeek/README.md

 # Inquiries

 If you have technical questions about the data collection, please contact Felipe Lozano-Rojas at [flozanor@iu.edu](flozanor@iu.edu).
-If you have any further questions about this dataset please contact Kosali Simon at simonkos[at]iu[dot]edu.
+If you have any further questions about this dataset please contact Kosali Simon at [simonkos@iu.edu](simonkos@iu.edu).

-# Data Usage Agreement
+# Data Usage Agreement (If we have any)
 This dataset is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Public License (CC BY-NC-SA 4.0).
 By using this dataset, you agree to abide by the stipulations in the license, remain in compliance with Google’s Terms of Service.

 # Notes about the data